mario-to-lowercase/MicroDoc/pages/server-configuration.md

 </html>
 ```

-3. Update your Microblog script to handle the `url` parameter from the query string
+3. Update your MicroDoc script to handle the `url` parameter from the query string

 ---